BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.0.9 =
+Fixed a conflict with the BP Group Hierarchy Plugin.
+Props to Mitch for reporting and helping me fix this issue.

+= 1.0.8 =
+add a isset check to prevent a array_key_exists error if no form is created.

 = 1.0.7 =
 new language files for hebrew thanks to Milena